nobodyscripts/LeafBlowerScript/Readme.md

 Leafton Pit.
 These options conflict with Leafton taking priority, added setting MinerEnableLeafton.
 Boss mode enabled by default.
   - Added more checks for travel being correct to avoid getting stuck.
+  - Fixed travel functions looping infinitely when they should be capped.

 - GFSS
   - Replaced normalboss spammer with standalone, updated travel coords.